 - Balance yourself with your shoulders over your hands.
 Lock your elbows.

 If you are not able to do a full dip skip the way up for now and only do the way down until you’re stronger.

 Here are some tips on how to do the downward:

 - Lower yourself slowly until your shoulders are below your elbows.

 - Then put your feet on the floor and jump back on the dip bars with straight arms.

-When you can do 10 negatives with proper form, you are able do one Dip.
+When you are able to do 10 negatives with proper form, you’re ready to do a Dip.

 - Your hands should be under your shoulders and right outside your hips.

 - Use a full grip and make sure to squeeze the bars.